gytsss/Asteroids/README.md

-# Asteroids game made with Raylib for a university project.
+# Asteroids game made with Raylib for an university project.